Brow Lift vs Eyelid Surgery for Facial Rejuvenation.

-- But Surgeons who dedicate their practice to eyelid procedures and brow lifts, such as eyelid surgery expert Dr Benjamin Burt of Melbourne (an Oculoplastic Surgeon), are highly regarded for their experience and technical expertise.
+- But Surgeons who dedicate their practice to eyelid procedures and brow lifts are highly regarded for their experience and technical expertise.

-Eyelid Surgery expert Dr Benjamin Burt is dedicated to getting patients natural-looking facial rejuvenation effects and to helping patients decide which procedure – a brow lift vs eyelid lift – will get them a better result.
+An Eyelid Surgery expert like a specialist plastic surgeon is dedicated to getting patients natural-looking facial rejuvenation effects and to helping patients decide which procedure – a brow lift vs eyelid lift – will get them a better result.

 Good surgery decisions always take into account your skin condition, your appearance goals and your facial anatomy.